robbytables/bug-free-invention/unit-2-control-flow/instructor-resources/05-conditionals/05-conditionals-slides.md

 In Unit 2, we're going to learn to add logic and make this much more complex.
 By the end of this:

-- We'll have a variable that's set to either `1` or `2`.
-If the variable is a `1`, we'll print the movie title, and if the variable is a `2`, we'll print the rating.
+- We'll be able to **programatically** set the values to be printed.
 - We'll have many movies in a `list` and print them all out with just one `print` statement using a `loop`.
 - We'll make pieces of our program easy to reuse using `functions`.